Broccoli - a bouquet of health

 Cruciferous vegetables contain fibres, folates, carotenoids (including beta-carotene, lutein and zeaxanthin), selenium and a high amount of vitamin C. Broccoli is also rich in vitamins K and B9.

-Cruciferous vegetables are recognized for providing benefits that can reduce the risks of cancer and cardio-vascular disease.
+Cruciferous vegetables are recognized for providing some benefits in the face of risks of cancer and of risks of cardio-vascular disease.

 The healthy properties of cruciferous vegetables